qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Snap geometries to layer
 ------------------------
-Snaps the geometries in a layer.

-Given a tolerance distance, snapping can be done either to the geometries from another layer, or to geometries within the same layer.
+Snaps the geometries in a layer either to the geometries from another layer, or to geometries within the same layer.

-Vertices will be inserted or removed as required to make the geometries match the reference geometries.
+Matching is done based on a tolerance distance and vertices will be inserted or removed as required to make the geometries match the reference geometries.

 Parameters
 ..........